Logeshj12/Logeshj12/README.md

 <h2 align="left">Hi 👋!
-My name is Logesh and I'm a Front-End Developer | UI/UX Developer from India</h2>
+My name is Logesh and I'm a Front-End Developer from India</h2>

 ###